csariyildiz/csariyildiz.github.io/_posts/2020/2020-02-03-discovering-the-historic-charm-of-zeyrek.md

 ---
 layout: post
-title: Discovering the Historic Charm of Zeyrek Mosque
+title: Discovering the Historic Charm of Zeyrek
 ---

 The Zeyrek Mosque, also known as the Monastery of the Pantocrator, is a historical mosque located in Istanbul, Turkey.
 It is one of the oldest and most important examples of Byzantine architecture in the city, and is a must-see attraction for any visitor.